smartwaterfan/Google-Search-Trend/README.md

 Script: Combiner.py
 What it does: For every spike week (from step 3), look at a 3-week trading window (~15 trading days) centered on the week and record:

-Max Positive Excess Return (%) and the day index (1–15) where it occurred Non-negative streak length starting at that day (how long excess return stays ≥ 0) Also logs the Max Absolute Excess Return (%) (largest move by magnitude, sign kept)
+Max Positive Excess Return (%) and the day index (1–15) where it occurred, Non-negative streak length starting at that day (how long excess return stays ≥ 0), Also logs the Max Absolute Excess Return (%) (largest move by magnitude, sign kept)

 Output folder: Conjunction/